curl/curl/tests/FILEFORMAT.md

 one.

 ### `<size>`
-number to return on a ftp SIZE command (set to -1 to make this command fail)
+number to return on an ftp SIZE command (set to -1 to make this command fail)

 ### `<mdtm>`
 what to send back if the client sends a (FTP) `MDTM` command, set to -1 to